sm4101389/AI_Study_Plan_Generator/README.md

     Persist state – Save intermediate results to JSON to resume after failures

-⚠️ Known Limitations

-    The pipeline calls the LLM nine times sequentially – each call adds latency and token cost.

-    The student assessment assumes a “typical student” – no real user input is collected (easy to extend).

-    No error handling for API failures – you may want to add try/except blocks.

-📄 License

-This project is licensed under the MIT License – feel free to use and modify it for your own learning or commercial projects.
+is project is licensed under the MIT License – feel free to use and modify it for your own learning or commercial projects.
 🤝 Contributing

 Issues and pull requests are welcome!
 If you find a bug or have an idea for improvement, please open an issue first.